learn-co-curriculum/phase-1-method-types/README.md

 ```

 In the `Square` `class`, we only have one real property,
 `this.sideLength`.
-If we want to change that directly, we would write
+If we want to change that directly, we can reassign it:
-`this.sideLength =` whatever value we assign it.

 ```js
 let square = new Square(5);